Juliusz Rómmel: The Polish-Bolshevik War and interwar years

 On 3 November 1918, he joined the Polish army and instantly became a colonel of the Armed Forces.
 With the help of his subordinates, he was responsible for the disarmament of the German troops in the city of Rembertów.
 He was then appointed commander of the artillery camp in Rembertów, and using the captured weapons (4 batteries of cannons) he organized and established the 8th Artillery Regiment.
 He attended the 3-week course at the Artillery Training Center in Warsaw.
-During the Polish-Soviet War between 1919 and 1920, he took part in the fighting in the Vilnius region and also was a participant in the Latvian offensive (during which he captured Dvinsk).
-From 17 June 1920 until 10 July he commanded the 1st Infantry Division of Legionów.
+During the Polish-Soviet War between 1919 and 1920, he took part in the fighting in the Vilnius region and also was a participant in the Latvian offensive (during which his unit captured Daugavpils).
+From 17 June until 10 July 1920 he commanded the 1st Infantry Division of Legionów.
 Although initially a commanding officer of the 1st Legions Infantry Division he created and commanded the 1st Cavalry Division.
 In that post, he won a striking victory against Semyon Budyonny in the Battle of Komarów on 30 August 1920, in which Budyonny lost an estimated 4,000 men.
 Rómmel's victory in the largest cavalry battle in the 20th century later added to his popularity and fame in Poland.
 In September 1920 he also fought with distinction in the ranks of Haller's Operational Group of Sikorski's 3rd Army during the Battle of the Niemen River.
 After the war he published many books where he described his experiences before and following the battles in the east.
 From 28 February until 16 April 1921 he took part in an information exchange for senior commanders in Warsaw.
 On 22 June 1921 he was appointed inspector of Vilnius.
 On 3 May 1922 he was promoted to the rank of brigadier general on the order of Marshal Piłsudski.
 On 1 June 1924 he was appointed commander of the 1st Division of Cavalry based in Białystok.
 On 11 September 1926 he was assigned to duties in the General Inspectorate of the Armed Forces.
 In 1928 he was promoted to the rank of Major General.
 From 27 June 1929 until September 1939 he was an Army Inspector.
 Rómmel was an enthusiastic both political and military writer.
 He was the author of novels and published several newspaper articles about his past experiences about modern warfare.